AlonBS/Ray_Tracer/README.md

 Lights:
 --------
 Lights are also subjected to the current transform on top of the transformation stack.
+Colors can also be expressed in [0-225] RGB format.
+For value 1, it is assumed the the color component should be maximized.

 	directional <dir_v3> <color_v3> - Creates a directional light with direction <dir> and with color <color>.
 		Color valus should range between 0 to 1.